Are you ready for the global workplace?

-2) UK/EU Support Bursaries (3 available)
+2) UK Support Bursary (1 available)

 - worth £3,000 each

-All of the above bursaries are available on a competitive basis to applicants who have successfully applied to the full-time MSc in Intercultural Communication for Business and the Professions (ICBP) and received and accepted an unconditional offer on the programme.
+All of the above bursaries are available on a competitive basis to applicants who have successfully applied to the full-time MSc in Intercultural Communication for Business and the Professions (ICBP) and received and accepted an offer on the programme.

-They should submit a personal statement of around 1000 words that demonstrates:
+You must submit a personal statement of around 1000 words that demonstrates:

 - Academic excellence in a prior undergraduate degree programme